 - Travel Inconvenience Insurance: up to $500 if your flight departure is delayed for four hours or more

-Similarly, in order to activate the travel insurance products, you’ll need to have paid for a portion of the travel expenses either with your Card, with your Amex Travel Credit, or with Membership Rewards points.
+In order to activate the travel insurance products, you’ll need to have paid for a portion of the travel expenses either with your card, with your Amex Travel Credit, or with Membership Rewards points.